Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/_index.md

 collection: "place"

 title: "The Domino Diaries"
-headerTitle: "A series of games about placing domino tiles."
+# blurb: "A series of games about placing domino tiles."
 blurb: "A series of games about placing domino tiles to shape your dream world---or simply the one that scores you the most points."

 downloadLink: "https://drive.google.com/drive/folders/1lxKWuSj0hlggY0Nx1_jQsNr0yqjfhoHb"
+# @DEBUGGING
 externalLinks:
   - label: "Play on POKI"
     url: "https://poki.com/en/g/a-recipe-for-disaster"